Crunch-io/apidocs/source/includes/_endpoint-projects.md

 #### Members permissions

-Members of a project can be wither viewers or editors.
+Members of a project can be either viewers or editors.
 By default all members will be viewers and a selected group of them (at least one) will be editor.

 These permissions are available on the members catalog under the `permissions`